 Call for Projects for SFY 2021 - Deadline Extended to 5/14/2020

-The DPH has announced the Call for Projects for SFY 2019 (July 1, 2018 – June 30, 2019).
+The DPH has announced the Call for Projects for SFY 2021 (July 1, 2020 – June 30, 2021).
 Eligibility Applications are now being accepted for projects that are expected to be funded during this time period.
 For more information, please read the Call for Projects notice below.
 The deadline has been extended.
-All applications must be submitted electronically to DPH.CTDWSRF@ct.gov no later than noon on Friday, March 30, 2018 in order to be considered for inclusion on the SFY 2019 PPL.
+All applications must be submitted electronically to DPH.CTDWSRF@ct.gov no later than March 31, 2020 in order to be considered for inclusion on the SFY 2021 Project Priority List.

 Deadline: Noon on Thursday, May 14, 2020